Gonzalo Stampa: Role in Malaysia-Sulu Case

 Stampa gained international attention owing to his role in the arbitration of a multi-billion dollar international dispute between Malaysia and the alleged descendants of the last sultan of Sulu Empire.

 The case pertains to the disputed region of Sabah and a colonial-era agreement that allowed Britain to use of the Sultan's territory in exchange for an annual payment of US$5000.
 The region now falls within present-day Malaysia.
-The Malaysian government continued honoring the agreement until 2013 and stopped payment henceforth, leading to the arbitration case.
+The Malaysian government continued honoring the agreement until 2013 after Sulu armed men incursion and stopped payment henceforth, leading to the arbitration case.

 After Malaysia stopped the payment, one of the alleged heirs of the Sultan of Sulu filed a lawsuit for commercial arbitration at the Madrid High Court in Spain, which appointed Stampa the sole commercial arbitrator on the matter.

 Malaysia filed a suit with the Civil and Criminal Chamber of the Superior Court of Justice of Madrid, which annulled the appointment of Stampa.
 However, Stampa moved the case to High Court of Paris.
 On 28 February 2022, Stampa ruled in favor of the alleged descendants of sultan and ordered Malaysia to pay US$14.92 billion in settlement to the litigants.

 Stampa has often been accused of being a “rogue lawyer” who schemed to “extort Malaysia”.
 According to a report by EurasiaReview, “Stampa used the offices of both the Spanish and French courts of law to enact his arbitration charade, clearly without legal authority and sanction, and clearly without jurisdiction.”

 Malaysia's former attorney general has called Stampa and the Sulu claimants' lawyer Paul Cohen "enemies of Malaysia”.